floristafa/maintsight-cli/docs/USER_GUIDE.md

 # MaintSight User Guide

-This guide provides comprehensive instructions for using MaintSight to analyze and predict maintenance risks in your git repositories.
+This guide provides comprehensive instructions for using MaintSight to analyze and predict maintenance degradation in your git repositories.

 ## 📚 Table of Contents